Bob Pulford: Coaching career

-He served as coach for the Blackhawks on three separate occasions from 1977 to 1987.
+Pulford served as coach for the Blackhawks on three separate occasions from 1977 to 1987.
 He was promoted to senior vice president in 1990, but took on the general manager's duties again from 1992 to 1997, from 1999 to 2000, and from 2003 to 2005.
 During his third stint as general manager, Pulford nominally doubled as head coach, demoting Lorne Molleken to an assistant.
 However, Molleken remained the team's main operator on the bench, with Pulford as more or less a senior consultant.

 In seven seasons and 426 games as Hawks coach over three stints, Pulford won 182, lost 176, and tied 68.
 At the time he left the bench for good, only Billy Reay had won more regular season games for the Hawks.
 Pulford is now third, behind Reay and Joel Quenneville for most regular season games won as Hawk coach.

 He won the Jack Adams Award for the best coach in the NHL in 1975.
-Pulford was also honoured to be named head coach of Team USA during the 1976 Canada Cup tournament.
+As well, he was named head coach of Team USA during the 1976 Canada Cup tournament.

-He was inducted into the Hockey Hall of Fame in 1991.
+Pulford was inducted into the Hockey Hall of Fame in 1991.

-On October 11, 2007, Pulford was named an officer with the Wirtz Corporation, parent company of the Blackhawks, and is no longer part of the day-to-day management of the Blackhawks.
+On October 11, 2007, Pulford was named an officer with the Wirtz Corporation, parent company of the Blackhawks, and was no longer part of the day-to-day management of the Blackhawks.

-His son-in-law is Dean Lombardi, a former assistant general manager for the Minnesota North Stars, GM of the San Jose Sharks, and president and general manager of the Los Angeles Kings.
-He is currently a senior advisor in the Philadelphia Flyers organization.